This was initially intended to be my blog page, but I never did anything with it so I've decided to repurpose it as my Andrew's top eleven lists page.

 4. Just because someone posts something on social media doesn't make it true.
 Or that it's right that they do so

-5. If COVID had the mortality rate of Bird Flu (H5N1), then over half the worlds population would have died
+5. If COVID had the mortality rate of Bird Flu (H5N1), then over half the worlds population would be dead

-6. If we make the planet unlivable we will have no where to live
+6. If we make this planet unlivable we will have no where to live

 7. Conspiracy theories are normally promoted by people who stand to make money out of conspiracy theories